 Marvelous Mealtime Manners What does this look like?
-On entry to the hall: Walk to your allocated table Sit down at your table quietly Wait to have your name Stay seated in your chair Tuck your chair towards the table Use your quiet voice At the end of the meal Stay seated in your chair Wait to be called by an adult to empty your tray Scrape your leftover food into the bin called by an adult to collect your tray Collecting your food: Join the queue from the back of the line Use your cutlery Eat your dinner before your dessert Stack your tray Tidy away your cutlery Return to your seat Wait to be called to line up
+During the meal At the end of the meal On entry to the hall: Walk to your allocated Stay seated in your Stay seated in your chair chair Wait to be called by an Sit down at your table Tuck your chair adult to empty your tray towards the table Scrape your leftover food quietly • Wait to have your name Use your quiet voice into the bin called by an adult to Use your cutlery Stack your tray collect your tray Eat your dinner before Tidy away your cutlery Collecting your food: your dessert Return to your seat • Join the queue from the Put your hand up if Wait to be called to line back of the line you want help from an gu Collect your tray and adult cutlery Chew and swallow Tables are to be called one at a Hold your tray with two your food carefully time.
+Wait until the children are hands • Keep an eye on the in a 'lovely line' before calling Wait for your food to be Time Tracker the next table group. served on your tray Remember to say please

-- Collect your tray and cutlery

-- Hold your tray with two hands

-- Wait for your food to be served on your tray

-- Remember to say please and thank you

-- Walk back to your allocated table place
+Walk back to your allocated table place

-- Put your hand up if you want help from an adult

-- Chew and swallow your food carefully

-- Keep an eye on the Time Tracker

-\Tables are to be called one at a time.
-Wait until the children are in a 'lovely line' before calling the next table group.